Latte Filters

 <a href="http://example.com/?search=Foo+Bar">search</a>

-Keys with a value of null are omitted.
+Keys with a null value are omitted.

 See also escapeUrl.